Gaius Iulius Caesar Octavianus

-Moreover, a list of proscriptions was published, which included 300 senators and 2 000 equites.
-In return for cooperation with the triumvirs, the gratification was obtained by every citizen who managed to kill the person on the list, and then proved it to the office.
+Moreover, a list of proscriptions was published, which included 300 senators and 2000 equites.
+In return for cooperation with the triumvirs, gratification was obtained by every citizen who managed to kill the person on the list, and then proved it to the office.

-The unexpected news from Rome saying that Lepidus had made an alliance with Sextus led to the establishment of a new division of the empire, in aim to do Lepidus out of the power.
+The unexpected news from Rome saying that Lepidus had made an alliance with Sextus led to the establishment of a new division of the empire, with the aim to do Lepidus out of power.
 Spain, taken from him, was assigned to Octavian, while he could retain Africa, as long as he could clear of charges concerning his treason, which he did.